Independent Investigations

 Not every investigation needs an in-person presence.
 In many cases, investigating remotely can save time and cost, reduce your environmental footprint, and still deliver the same fairness, thoroughness, and confidentiality you’d expect from an onsite process.
 Utilising the latest technology, you can access my extensive investigative experience from anywhere in the world.

-- Start sooner - Address issues quickly before they escalate or evidence is lost.
+- Start now.
+Address issues quickly before they escalate or evidence is lost.

-- Modern methods – Secure interviews and evidence transfer with digital case management ensures efficiency with confidentiality.
+- Secure interviews and evidence transfer with digital case management ensures efficiency and confidentiality.

 If a case is particularly sensitive, requires physical evidence review or involves complex credibility assessments, I will recommend and arrange onsite attendance.
 We go remote when it makes sense, with the ability to be onsite if required.